 Horses became my passport to the world.
 My skills with a pitchfork led to many foreign adventures in Europe, New Zealand and the United States.
 I eventually galloped right into the arms of my American-born husband.
 Who didn’t like horses.
 Or chocolate.
 Or suet pudding.

 But we had one thing in common: he wasn’t very good at staying in one place either.
 We moved around a lot.
 How I ever found time to raise two children, study linguistics, get a master’s degree in speech-language pathology, and conduct autism research, I’ve no idea.

-Three years ago, I left all that behind (except the being a mother bit) to become a full-time writer.
+Three years ago, I left all that behind (except the being a wife and mother bit) to become a full-time writer.
 I love writing as much as I love travel, horses, gardening and Exmoor—that stunningly beautiful corner of England my soul considers home.
 I spend as much time there as I can, either in person or by writing about it.